ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function accepts a spatial object in WKT (Well-known Text) format as input and creates and outputs a GEOMETRY object whose subtype is LINESTRING.
+This function accepts a spatial object in WKT (Well-known Text) format as input and creates a GEOMETRY object whose subtype is LINESTRING.

 If the syntax of the input WKT is not valid, or if the WKT describes a GEOMETRY subtype other than a LINESTRING, this function outputs an error.